lisenkovkv/neuroscience/README.md

 [Nitime](https://github.com/nipy/nitime) is a library for time-series analysis of data from neuroscience experiments.

+[Nengo](https://github.com/nengo/nengo) is a Python library for building and simulating large-scale neural models.

 # Datasets

 [https://github.com/meagmohit/EEG-Datasets](https://github.com/meagmohit/EEG-Datasets).
 A list of all public EEG-datasets.